A Leela of Her Own

 "A Leela of Her Own" is the sixteenth episode in the third season of the American animated television series Futurama, and the 48th episode of the series overall.
-The episode is an homage to A League of Their Own.
+The episode is a homage to A League of Their Own.
 It originally aired on the Fox network in the United States on April 7, 2002.
 Bob Uecker provided the voice of himself, Tom Kenny provided the voice of Abner Doubledeal, and Hank Aaron guest starred as himself and Hank Aaron XXIV.